BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

         To acquire the NPCs ID, use the `/npc nearby` command and copy the `UUID` from the NPC info.

         You can also get an NPC by its name with the `byName` argument.
-        That is useful when you have multiple NPCs with the same name who should all start the same conversation or count together in the `npcinteract` and `npckill` objectives.
+        This is useful when you have multiple NPCs who should all start the same conversation or count together in the `npcinteract` and `npckill` objectives.

     === "ZNPCsPlus"